 When It Comes to Parenting, Older Doesn't Always Mean Wiser

-Over the past nineteen months, Matilda and I have toured most of the toddler groups within a three mile radius.
+Over the past nineteen months, my daughter and I have toured most of the toddler groups within a three mile radius.
 Some (those which hand out tea and toast) are better than others (those with barely any toys) but only one frustrated me so much that I have ruled out going back.

-Half the point of toddler groups is for the grown ups to get a bit of adult conversation - more often than not, it's awkward chit chat about the weather and civic events; sometimes it's joyfully agreeing about mud (immune booster or laundry nightmare?); but at this particular toddler group it was calling the kids lazy, stupid and selfish, none of which I wanted Matilda to listen to.
+Half the point of toddler groups is for the grown ups to get a bit of adult conversation - more often than not, it's awkward chit chat about the weather and civic events; sometimes it's joyfully agreeing about mud (immune booster or laundry nightmare?); but at this particular toddler group it was calling the kids lazy, stupid and selfish, none of which I wanted my child to listen to.
 None of which I wanted any of the kids to have to listen to.
 None of which I intend to listen to again.